Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors: Data Acquisition

 The tensile tester was controlled by Art-Soft Mach4 CNC Control Software (v4.2.0), running on a Windows\ 10 PC.
-To simulate pseudo-natural motion for reasonably representative actuation of the sensors and collecting corresponding sensor data, we generated non-repetitive G-code trajectories based on Perlin Noise \cite{Perlin1985,Perlin2002}, to control the actuator along the x-axis.
+To simulate pseudo-natural motion for reasonably representative actuation of the sensors and collecting corresponding sensor data, we generated G-code trajectories based on Perlin Noise \cite{Perlin1985,Perlin2002}, to control the actuator along the x-axis.
+Our objective was to generate non-repetitive trajectories, so we could guarantee our resulting model would not merely learn to repeat a specific pattern and instead be applicable for random actuation.
 We created three of those trajectories, to get one data set for training our ML models and two for testing their performance.
-Based on pre-evaluation of the sensors \cite{Aigner2023}, we chose the amplitudes of our trajectories to move in an approximate range of 0\% to 30\% extension (cf. Figure \ref{fig:trajectory}, top).
+Based on pre-evaluation of the sensors \cite{Aigner2023}, we chose the amplitudes of our trajectories to move in an approximate range of 0\% to 30\% extension.
 Maximum, mean, and SD of velocities and accelerations can be found in Table \ref{tab:trajectory}.
 We collected data for both of our sensors, i.e., PES-only ("PES") and Lycra-enhanced ("Lycra") variants.
 Note that this resulted in different force ranges, due to the difference in firmness (cf. Figures \ref{fig:trajectory}, bottom).
 Our objective was to test our method on sensors of slightly different structure and material, to get an estimation of its portability between sensor designs.
-The total duration of our actuation process and the timespan we recorded was \mytilde 23 minutes each.
+The total duration of our actuation process and the time-span we recorded was \mytilde 23 minutes each.